 Cut Into the End-Point Drainage Pipe

 With a reciprocating saw or hacksaw, cut into the end-point drainage line.
-Assuming that this pipe is ABS, fit and glue the two-inch sanitary tee into the cut section.
+Assuming that this pipe is ABS, fit and glue the 2-inch sanitary tee into the cut section.
 Add steel hanging straps, screwing the straps on floor joists to carry the weight of the ABS pipe.

 To meet plumbing code, the drain must also tie into an existing vent stack.
 Use a sanitary tee to connect into the vent stack.
 This tee must be above the floor rim of the fixture it serves.